 It can be tough to find where ferrets are allowed in other countries.
 From my current research, I've been able to make this list of where ferrets are allowed:

 - United Kingdom

-  Good places to get more information about ferrets in your area are your local government and bylaw

-  office or your local SPCA/Animal Rescue.
-These places should have or be able to point you in the
+Good places to get more information about ferrets in your area are your local government and bylaw offices or your local SPCA/animal rescue.
+These places should have the latest information or be able to point you in the right direction.

-  direction of all the information you need.

 Want to Help Legalize Ferrets?

 Index of ferret clubs, shelters, and other organizations in the US and elsewhere.

 Want to help get Ferrets legalized in California?
 Check out information here.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.